xwojtuss/minishell/README.md

 ### Dependencies

-You will need the readline library (libreadline-dev and libreadline)
+- you will need the readline library (libreadline-dev and libreadline)
+- tinfo library (libtinfo-dev)
+- cc
+- make

 ### Installing